 The Sterling Visual Art Program follows both the NC State and National Standards for Art Education as well as incorporating Montessori principles in all of our lessons.

-Student work is displayed on several bulletin boards and rotated, as new work is produced.
+Student work is displayed on the bulletin board and rotated as new work is produced and will periodically be visible through a Google slideshow displayed in the Main Office.
 All student work is returned to students to take home once it comes down from the boards.
-Each seventh and eighth grade pod will meet once per week for at least 50 minutes.
+Each group of seventh and eighth grade students will meet twice per week for 40 minutes each class.

 The music program includes weekly exciting general music classes for K-6 students here at Sterling.
 These classes involve developing skills in singing, listening, and playing instruments, as well as learning about composers, instrument history, and genres of music.